JOIN OUR FASHION FOR CLIMATE MOVEMENT

 A minimum of 6 attendees is required for a session to go ahead.
 Max 12 attendees for each session.
 Everyone can sign up and join for free.
 All we ask, is to please let us know at least 24 hours in advance if you are unable to join so we can give the space to someone else.

-Fashion & climate change: what’s fashion’s impact on the planet and how can we raise awareness about it?
+Fashion fibres & the Planet; what impact does our choice in fashion fibres have on the planet & biodiversity, and how can we raise awareness about it?

-Fashion influencers: what's their business model and how can we engage them in the fight against climate change?
+Fashion influencers; what’s their business model and how do we inspire them to fight the planet’s corner while protecting their livelihood?

 25th May 2021 @7.00 – 8.00pm